 - O. Umnova, Reader from the University of Salford (UK) -6 months in 2012/2013-

-- K. Horoshenkov, Professor from the University of Bradford (UK) -1 month in2012-
+- K. Horoshenkov, Professor from the University of Sheffield (UK) -1 month in2012-

 The usual characterization procedures for the recovery of the acoustic and non acoustic parameters of the Johnson-Champoux-Allard model (flowmeter, standard diameter impedance tubes, ultrasounds) and of the mechanical parameters (rigidimeter) have been transfered to the acoustic group of CTTM.